So glad you found us! We’re here six days a week, sharing practice, breathwork, and yoga philosophy. Let’s get to know each other.

 I've been teaching Ashtanga yoga for 15+ years.

-I've practiced Ashtanga Yoga almost every day since my first daughter was born.
+I've practiced Ashtanga Yoga almost every day since my first daughter was born in 2011.
 She was sensitive to lights, touch, and sound.
 She cried loudly for most of the day.
 We were even asked to leave a home daycare because of noise complaints from the neighbors.
 I consulted a pediatrician, an osteopath, and a naturopath.
 Nobody had advice.
 I felt like a terrible mom who couldn’t soothe her baby.

 You don’t need to have a baby or be in personal crisis to make yoga a habit.
-No matter who you are, having a daily touchstone like yoga gives you a sense of control over your life—especially when the going gets tough.
+No matter who you are, having a daily touchstone like yoga gives you a sense of control over your life — especially when the going gets tough.

 Since completing my Yoga Teacher Training at Ashtanga Yoga Montreal in 2008, I’ve taught in Mysore rooms in New Zealand and the U.S., and attended workshops and trainings with numerous teachers.
 I know the ins and outs of the practice and how to tailor it to your body.